solderq35/android_business_hours/README.md

 **General Assumptions**

-- all days from api endpoint would be in "first 3 letters of day of week name" format?
+- all days from api endpoint would be in "first 3 letters of day of week name" format
-- safe to reorder by day?
 - all events happen same each week
 - local timezone on user matches server
 - am pm final format (confirmed by figma)
-- match actual restaurant business hours format for end user (needs market research)
-  - see: Superette corvallis on google maps mobile (e.g. "8 am to 2 am")
+- when in doubt, check how google maps mobile app does the UI

 ## Test Cases
 Edit `val timestamp` in `app\src\main\java\com\example\businesshours\ui\screens\HomeScreen.kt`